thma/lambda-ski/part2.md

 3
 ```

 So our initial expression `main = (\\x y -> x) 3 4` got translated into a haskell function applied to it's two arguments.
-As the function is fully saturated, the ghci implicit `show` request triggers it evaluation and we see the correct result `3` returned.
+As the function is fully saturated, the ghci implicit `show` request triggers its evaluation and we see the correct result `3` returned.

 ## We can do still better

 I took the idea of having two passes, `translate` and `link` to transform the input SICKBY expressions verbatim from Matthew Naylor's paper.
-I think it's easier to explain the overall idea when breaking it down into two separate steps.
+I think it's easier to explain the overall idea when breaking it down into these two separate steps.
 But it's perfectly possible do the transformation in one pass:

 ```haskell
 -- | translate and link in one go